 Go beyond planting trees

-Go beyond trees and use a mix of nature-based, engineered and hybrid carbon removal methods.
-In this way you can remove a part of your emissions permanently while keeping the cost at a level that will not break your travel budget.
+Use a mix of nature-based, engineered, and hybrid carbon removal methods to make an impact.
+This way, you can remove some of your emissions permanently while keeping the cost at a level that won't break your travel budget.

 Caclulate cost >